qbancoffee/drivewire4/README.md

 - [Compiling and running DriveWire 4 with OpenJDK 17](https://youtu.be/7fjNQZ2uRJI)

-This is because the lib folder with all of the required libraries was not created in the dist folder.
 Ant uses "nbproject/private/private.properties" to get the path to the JDK from NetBeans.
 In my case "user.properties.file=/home/rockyhill/snap/netbeans/74/build.properties".
 <br>
 This is quickly solved by either updating that path manually or opening the project in NetBeans and building once.
 This is a minor annoyance but it's solvable.
 <br>